robotixdevteam/Meritus-CVPRO/README.md

 - Open the Meritus-CVPRO-Windows (Extracted) and open the path in Windows-Command-Prompt, by typing ‘cmd’ in the Address Bar or Breadcrumb Bar.
 Or, Press ‘Win + R’ which opens the "Run" dialog, then type ‘cmd’ and press ‘Enter’.
 Now execute the command as follows:
 - cd Meritus-CVPRO-Windows
 - Execute the command ‘cvpro’.
 This is your main or Working-Terminal.
-- Follow the instructions as per the execution.
+- Follow the instructions as per the execution:
   - Create and Activate the Environment.
   - Installation of Dependencies
   - Launch the Server
   - ‘Run’ or ‘Train’ the Bot.

 #### Step 2: Conda Environment Setup: